Simentis/ExCrudApp/README.md

 # ExCrudApp
-# Simple CRUD app, Asp.Net.Core + Angular
+# Library CRUD app, Asp.Net.Core + Angular

+This is application where books can be linked to their libraries.

 Random view